AlexsLemonade/scpca-nf/examples/README.md

   --run_metafile <path to metadata file>
 ```

-Here, you will need to provide the relative path to the configuration file that you have setup after following the instructions on [creating a configuration file](../external-data-instructions.md#configuration-files).
-You also will need to provide the name of the profile that you chose when creating a profile.
+Where `<path to config file>` is the **relative** path to the configuration file that you have setup after following the instructions on [creating a configuration file](../external-data-instructions.md#configuration-files), `<name of profile>` is the name of the profile that you chose when creating a profile, and `<path to metadata file>` is the **full** path to the metadata TSV you created.
-For the example configuration file that we provided, we used the profile name `cluster` and would indicate that we would like to use that profile at the command line with `-profile cluster`.
+For the [example configuration file that we provided](./user_template.config), we used the profile name `cluster` and would indicate that we would like to use that profile at the command line with `-profile cluster`.
-Finally, you will need to provide the path to the metadata file containing the associated metadata for the example data that you have set up following the instructions above.
 For more detailed information on setting up the metadata file for your own data, see instructions on [preparing the metadata file](../external-data-instructions.md#prepare-the-metadata-file).

-:warning: These instructions are only intended to be used to test accurate set up of a configuration file.
-This setup assumes that you have already created a configuration file and have created and named a profile to use.
-See the instructions on [creating a configuration file](../external-data-instructions.md#configuration-files) and [setting up a profile](../external-data-instructions.md#setting-up-a-profile-in-the-configuration-file) for more information.

 ## Example output